Emre Guler: 2022

 Guler played a total of 16 games for Canberra in the 2022 NRL season as the club finished 8th on the table and qualified for the finals.
 Guler played in both finals matches as Canberra were eliminated in the second week by Parramatta.

 2023

 Guler played a total of 25 matches for Canberra in the 2023 NRL season as the club finished 8th on the table and qualified for the finals.
 Guler played in Canberra's golden point extra-time elimination final loss to Newcastle.

 2024

 Guler was limited to only eleven matches with Canberra in the 2024 NRL season as the club finished 9th on the table.

 2025

 On 27 January, it was announced that Guler had signed a two-year deal with the St. George Illawarra Dragons.

 Guler played 17 games for St. George Illawarra in the 2025 NRL season as the club finished 15th on the table.

+2026

+On 4 June 2026 it was announced that Guler has signed a three-year deal with Wakefield Trinity in the Betfred Super League departing St. George Illawarra at the end of the season.
+On 19 August, St. George announced that they had released Guler from the reminder of his contract to take up his contract with Wakefield early.

+On 19 August 2026 it was reported that he would join Wakefield Trinity in the Super League immediately following his release from St. George Illawarra.